Skip to main content

 To qualify for a Facility Dog, applicants must meet the following criteria:

-- Be employed in a role that directly serves individuals with disabilities or vulnerable populations, such as a therapist, teacher, counselor, or forensic interviewer.
+• Be employed a minimum of 20 hours per week in a role that directly serves individuals with disabilities or vulnerable populations, such as a therapist, teacher, counselor, or forensic interviewer.

 Jessica and Facility Dog Lander's Story